You are on: darsys.com

 Knightsbridge and South Kensington).
 Traditional pub fare.

-Eat upstairs so you can breathe.
-A fine place to try the traditional
+vibe.
+A fine place to try the traditional Fish and Chips.

-- Rules (Leicester Square or Covent Garden) The
+- Rules (Leicester Square or Covent Garden) One

-finest restaurant in England (not the fanciest).
-It's one of the
+of the finest restaurants in England (not the fanciest).
+It's one of

-oldest continuously operating restaurants in Europe and possibly in
+the oldest continuously operating restaurants in Europe and possibly

 Tale of Two Cities while